epwalsh/obsidian.nvim/README.md

 - ▶️ Ultra-fast, asynchronous autocompletion for note references and tags via [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) (triggered by typing `[[` for wiki links, `[` for markdown links, or `#` for tags), powered by [`ripgrep`](https://github.com/BurntSushi/ripgrep)
 - 🏃 Navigate throughout your vault by typing `gf` on any link to another note
 - 📷 Paste images into notes
-- 💅 Additional markdown syntax highlighting, concealing, and extmarks for references and check-boxes
+- 💅 Additional markdown syntax highlighting, concealing, and extmarks for references, tags, and check-boxes

 [![See this screenshot here https://raw.githubusercontent.com/epwalsh/obsidian.nvim/main/.github/assets/checkboxes.png](https://raw.githubusercontent.com/epwalsh/obsidian.nvim/main/.github/assets/checkboxes.png)](https://raw.githubusercontent.com/epwalsh/obsidian.nvim/main/.github/assets/checkboxes.png)

 ### Commands

-- `:ObsidianOpen` to open a note in the Obsidian app.
+- `:ObsidianOpen [QUERY]` to open a note in the Obsidian app.
-  This command has one optional argument: the ID, path, or alias of the note to open.
+  This command has one optional argument: a query used to resolve the note to open by ID, path, or alias.
 If not given, the note corresponding to the current buffer is opened.
-- `:ObsidianNew` to create a new note.
+- `:ObsidianNew [TITLE]` to create a new note.
   This command has one optional argument: the title of the new note.
 - `:ObsidianQuickSwitch` to quickly switch to another note in your vault, searching by its name using [ripgrep](https://github.com/BurntSushi/ripgrep) with [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), [fzf.vim](https://github.com/junegunn/fzf.vim), or [fzf-lua](https://github.com/ibhagwan/fzf-lua).
 - `:ObsidianFollowLink` to follow a note reference under the cursor.
 - `:ObsidianBacklinks` for getting a location list of references to the current buffer.
-- `:ObsidianToday` to open/create a new daily note.
+- `:ObsidianToday [OFFSET]` to open/create a new daily note.
 This command also takes an optional offset in days, e.g. use `:ObsidianToday -1` to go to yesterday's note.
+Unlike `:ObsidianYesterday` and `:ObsidianTomorrow` this command does not differentiate between weekdays and weekends.
 - `:ObsidianYesterday` to open/create the daily note for the previous working day.
 - `:ObsidianTomorrow` to open/create the daily note for the next working day.
-- `:ObsidianTemplate` to insert a template from the templates folder, selecting from a list using [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), [fzf.vim](https://github.com/junegunn/fzf.vim), or [fzf-lua](https://github.com/ibhagwan/fzf-lua).
+- `:ObsidianTemplate [NAME]` to insert a template from the templates folder, selecting from a list using [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), [fzf.vim](https://github.com/junegunn/fzf.vim), or [fzf-lua](https://github.com/ibhagwan/fzf-lua).
   See ["using templates"](#using-templates) for more information.
-- `:ObsidianSearch` to search for notes in your vault using [ripgrep](https://github.com/BurntSushi/ripgrep) with [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), [fzf.vim](https://github.com/junegunn/fzf.vim), or [fzf-lua](https://github.com/ibhagwan/fzf-lua).
+- `:ObsidianSearch [QUERY]` to search for notes in your vault using [ripgrep](https://github.com/BurntSushi/ripgrep) with [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), [fzf.vim](https://github.com/junegunn/fzf.vim), or [fzf-lua](https://github.com/ibhagwan/fzf-lua).
   This command has one optional argument: a search query to start with.
-- `:ObsidianLink` to link an in-line visual selection of text to a note.
+- `:ObsidianLink [QUERY]` to link an inline visual selection of text to a note.
-  This command has one optional argument: the ID, path, or alias of the note to link to.
-If not given, the selected text will be used to find the note with a matching ID, path, or alias.
+  This command has one optional argument: a query that will be used to resolve the note by ID, path, or alias.
+If not given, the selected text will be used as the query.
-- `:ObsidianLinkNew` to create a new note and link it to an in-line visual selection of text.
+- `:ObsidianLinkNew [TITLE]` to create a new note and link it to an inline visual selection of text.
   This command has one optional argument: the title of the new note.
 If not given, the selected text will be used as the title.
-- `:ObsidianWorkspace` to switch to another workspace.
+- `:ObsidianWorkspace [NAME]` to switch to another workspace.
-- `:ObsidianPasteImg` to paste an image from the clipboard into the note at the cursor position by saving it to the vault and adding a markdown image link.
+- `:ObsidianPasteImg [IMGNAME]` to paste an image from the clipboard into the note at the cursor position by saving it to the vault and adding a markdown image link.
 You can configure the default folder to save images to with the `attachments.img_folder` option.
-- (experimental) `:ObsidianRename` to rename the note of the current buffer or reference under the cursor, updating all backlinks across the vault.
-Since this command is still in alpha and could potentially write a lot of changes to your vault, I highly recommend committing the current state of your vault (if you're using version control) before running it.
-Alternatively you could do a dry-run first by appending "--dry-run" to the command, e.g. `:ObsidianRename new-id --dry-run`.
+- `:ObsidianRename [NEWNAME] [--dry-run]` to rename the note of the current buffer or reference under the cursor, updating all backlinks across the vault.
+Since this command is still relatively new and could potentially write a lot of changes to your vault, I highly recommend committing the current state of your vault (if you're using version control) before running it, or doing a dry-run first by appending "--dry-run" to the command, e.g. `:ObsidianRename new-id --dry-run`.

 ### Demo